-It’s certainly a move in the right direction, although it’s arguable the market isn’t giving the new NCR enough credit.
-Shares are priced at only 8.8 times this year’s projected profits.
+It’s certainly a move in the right direction, although it’s arguable that the market isn’t giving the new NCR enough credit.

 That might have something to do with the fact that outfits like Square (NYSE:SQ) and Paypal (NASDAQ:PYPL) are encroaching in NCR’s turf.
 It’s a legitimate concern too.
 There’s a huge subset of companies, however, that will prefer to do business with a long-established name like NCR.

 Timken (NYSE:TKR) is anything but a household name.
 The company makes ball bearings and industrial transmissions to supply mechanical power where it’s needed in a manufacturing environment.